Terence Atherton: Preparations to a clandestine return into Axis occupied Yugoslavia

 appointed to lead a team of specialist field operatives for a future covert mission into Axis controlled Yugoslavia.
 He was 38 years of age.

 SOE needed Atherton's skills.
-He had proven himself in his daring escape from the enemy.
-He had sound knowledge of Yugoslavia; and the British Government was deficient having adequate in-country knowledge.
-Atherton needed to be willing to be adept to negotiating and engaging with potential working partners for the British.
-He was fluent in the language.
-He has outdoor survival skills and initiative.
-He had a history of military service and above all was an SOE agent in Belgrade which made him highly suited to the task.
+He had proven himself during his escape from Greece.
+He had sound knowledge of Yugoslavia, something the British Government was deficient in.
+Atherton needed to be adept at negotiating and engaging with potential working partners for the British.
+He was fluent in the language, had outdoor survival skills, a history of military service, and above all being an SOE agent in Belgrade made him highly suited to the task.

 The British already facilitated contact between Draža Mihailović and the Yugoslav government-in-exile in London; and the young King of Yugoslavia in exile in London, and his advisors saw Mihailović as a future prime minister.
 However, due to the deteriorated relations between this Serb general, the self-appointed leader of the Chetnik Detachments of the Yugoslav Army, and the British liaison officer, Duane "Bill" Hudson, stationed temporarily outside of Mihailović's headquarters and engaging with partisans as part of Operation Bullseye whilst under radio silence, the SOE, not having heard from Hudson, decided at the end of 1941 to send a second mission to open up channels of communication with partisans, as well as maintain a connection with the Chetniks, and keep to script.
 Since Atherton was strongly anti-Communist and spoke the local language well, he was the perfect candidate for such a mission.

 Atherton would have known the risks involved.
 SOE's first mission Operation Disclaim was not successful after its members, who parachuted in to Romanija and were captured by the Croatian authorities who handed them over to the Germans.
 Atherton was chosen to lead SOE's second attempt; Operation Hydra which departed Alexandria, Egypt in January 1942, a month before James Klugmann took on the Yugoslav Section of SOE as an intelligence and coordination officer, based in Cairo.
 Atherton and his team were to disembark from a submarine on the Budva Riviera at the beginning of February 1942, using the same method to deploy Hudson the previous year.
 A parallel team code name Henna consisted of 2 officers, headed by Lieutenant Rapojec were to be landed on the island of Mljet.